h0mbre/h0mbre.github.io/_posts/2019-10-17-Babys-First-Shellcode.md

 `STARTUPINFO` is a struct with a bunch of members; however, I only really needed to initialize the first member `cb` which is an unsigned int for the size of the structure.
 The `PROCESS_INFORMATION` structure really didn't even need any members initialized.
 Most of the parameters in the `CreateProcessA` API ended up being `NULL` except for the `lpCommandLine` parameter which is of the `LPSTR` data type and is `"calc"` in this case.

 ### CreateProcessA Calc Shellcode v1.0
 Concerned only with making shellcode that would spawn a calculator, leaving the stress of creating Null-free/optimized code aside for the time being, I came up with the following after heavily borrowing concepts from both aforementioned blog posts.
+Again, I beg you to go read the blog posts I mentioned earlier which explain every single step in critical detail.
+I copied a lot of code from both blogs, and for the final `CreateProcessA` call, I copied a lot of code from [here](https://packetstormsecurity.com/files/102847/All-Windows-Null-Free-CreateProcessA-Calc-Shellcode.html).
 ```nasm
 global_start